dvidelabs/flatcc/README.md

 folder.

-To write your own schema files please follow the main FlatBuffers project documentation, here we use the stander monster example.
+To write your own schema files please follow the main FlatBuffers project documentation, here we use the standard monster example.

 ## Quickstart - reading a buffer